qingxin-yuan/r10/README.md

 After the config, start the packager and then run from Android Studio using the Run button.

 ## Features
-1. Using expo-navigation for navigation stack integration
+* Expo-navigation for navigation stack integration
-2. Use Redux for global states storage
+* Redux for global state management
-3. Using Realm as database
+* Realm as database
-4. Use react-native-linear-gradient for gradient styling
+* Using react-native-linear-gradient for gradient styling
-5. Icon animation using LayoutAnimation & Animated RN components
+* Icon animation using LayoutAnimation & Animated RN components

 ## Some Gotchas
+* In ex-nav, data can be passed around as parameters (similar to react navigation)
-1. Add additional stackNavigation can selectively display tabBar, to satisfy various design needs
+* Add additional stackNavigation can selectively display tabBar, to satisfy various design needs
-2. onPress functionality exsits only on certain react native components, like TouchableOpacity, Button, not on View or Text
+* onPress functionality exsits only on certain react native components, like TouchableOpacity, Button, not on View or Text

+## Future Directions
+* Add map integration

 ## Author
 **Qingxin Yuan**

-## Future Directions
+## Acknowledgement
-1. Add map integration
+* Ian Hitchcock for react native animation reference
+* RED Academy for project preparation